Community Keyboards – featuring all that’s best from the King of Instruments.

 Don’t forget you can contact the programme via this page or email – email@example.com.
 We’re live each Thursday morning at 9am on Oldham Community Radio 99.7FM, or via the station’s Listen Again service.

-For the complete list of archived Community Keyboard programmes click here
+For the complete list of archived Community Keyboards programmes click here

 For almost four decades I have been fortunate to produce and present in multi-media, news, views, interviews and music from the popular organ and keyboard world.
-Personally, I like to take it a stage further and describe the genre as “all things from the King of Instruments” – for that’s what the organ truly is.
+Personally, I like to take it a stage further and describe the genre as “all things from the King of Instruments in all its guises” – for that’s what the organ truly is.

 I won’t bore you with a life story (but if I must, there’s a full biography!) but for the past year, my latest venture has been “Community Keyboards”, a weekly hour-long programme (actually two new editions per month) containing music and conversation on Oldham Community Radio 99.7FM.
 Being a community broadcaster, our transmitted signal is devised primarily to target the Oldham area; in truth, we have many listeners who can receive the station and its programmes across several parts of Greater Manchester and beyond.